petersonprojects/RPGgame/README.md

-- Some enemies have unique attributes which may alter your strategy as you progress.
+- Some enemies have unique attributes which may alter your strategy as you progress (note the hero has 4 armor at this point).